 Nonresidential building construction and renovation activity, as reported by the federal government, declined steeply over the four-year period from 2009 to 2012, and 2013 and 2014 activity levels were relatively stable at the low levels of the preceding years.
-During the four-year period from 2015 to 2018, there was an increase in overall activity levels and we currently expect that activity will continue at these improved levels during 2019.
+During the four-year period from 2015 to 2018, there was an increase in overall activity levels, and we currently expect that activity will continue at strong levels during 2019.

-As a result of our continued strong emphasis on cash flow, at March 31, 2019 we had modest indebtedness under our revolving credit facility, with positive uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
 We have a credit facility in place with terms we believe are favorable that does not expire until April 2023.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are strong and benefit from our operating history and financial position.
 We have generated positive free cash flow in each of the last twenty calendar years and will continue our emphasis in this area.
-We believe that the relative size and strength of our balance sheet and surety relationships as compared to most companies in our industry represent competitive advantages for us.
+We believe that the relative size and strength of our Balance Sheet and surety relationships, as compared to most companies in our industry, represent competitive advantages for us.

 As discussed at greater length in "Results of Operations" below, we expect price competition to continue as our customers and local and regional competitors respond cautiously to improved market conditions.
 We will continue to invest in our service business, to pursue the more active sectors in our markets, and to emphasize our regional and national account business.
-Our primary emphasis for 2019 is on execution and cost control, but we are seeking growth based on our belief that industry conditions will continue to be strong in the near term, and we believe that activity levels will permit us to continue to earn solid profits while preserving and developing our workforce.
-We continue to focus on project qualification, estimating, pricing and management; and we are investing in growth and improved performance.
+Our primary emphasis for 2019 is on execution and cost control, but we are seeking growth based on our belief that industry conditions will continue to be strong in the near term.
+We believe that activity levels will permit us to continue to earn solid profits while preserving and developing our workforce.
+We continue to focus on project qualification, estimating, pricing and management, and we are investing in growth and improved performance.